 It's always surprising to hear that therapists have their own therapists, or that hairdressers go to another hair salon.
 Can't they just do it themselves?

 The answer is, of course, no. We need others to help scratch the itches we can't reach.
-As a mentor, you will come across things that you can't – or shouldn't – solve yourself, and you need someone to talk to about those things.
+As part of a mentorship program, mentors will come across things they can’t—or shouldn’t—solve themselves, and they’ll need someone to talk through those things.

-Your mentee is not that person.
-Instead, you should ensure you've got your own mentor or sounding board with whom to vent, discuss, and problem-solve.
+Their mentee is not that person.
+Instead, mentors should ensure they've got their own mentor or sounding board with whom to vent, discuss, and problem-solve.

 “Aim to know exactly what makes your mentee tick.”

-The most valuable mentor-mentee pairings are the ones in which mentors truly get to know their mentees.
+The most valuable mentor-mentee pairings are the ones where mentors truly get to know their mentees.
 This means exploring not just their professional lives, but their personal ones, too.

 What are they passionate about?
 What do they like to do in their spare time?
 What makes them happy?

-Aim to know exactly what makes your mentee tick.
-This information is extremely valuable and can help you better understand them and their motivations.
-They'll also notice that you care about them as a person, not just as a professional, and this can go a long way in strengthening the mentor-mentee relationship.
+Mentors should aim to know exactly what makes their mentee tick.
+This information is extremely valuable and can help mentors better understand their mentees and their motivations.
+Mentees will also notice that their mentees care about them as a person, not just as a professional, and this can go a long way in strengthening the mentor-mentee relationship.

-It's scary to think that your mentee might be critical of something you've said or done.
-We all want to be seen as infallible, but that's simply not possible – so jump the gun and be proactive about asking for feedback.
+It may be scary for a mentor to consider their mentee might be critical of something they’ve said or done.
+We all want to be seen as infallible, but that's simply not possible—so encourage mentors to jump the gun and be proactive about asking for feedback.

 Mentees often feel hesitant to give critical feedback, but it's an essential part of the mentoring relationship.
 It allows mentors to reflect on their own behaviour and make changes if necessary.

-Make it clear to your mentee from the get-go that you want and welcome feedback.
-And be sure to provide the same courtesy in return!
+Encourage mentors to make it clear to their mentee from the get-go that they want and welcome feedback.
+And be sure they provide the same courtesy in return!

 Even if your feedback is fair and diplomatic, constantly dishing out negative feedback is enough to demotivate even the hardest of workers.
 After all, people don't get things right on their very first attempt.
 For this reason, I like to use what I call the "feedback sandwich".
 This is when you start a performance review by saying something positive, offer constructive feedback in the middle, and finish once more with something positive. - Patrick Casey, Felix

-At the beginning of a mentorship, here are some of the questions you might think to ask your mentee:
+At the beginning of a mentorship, here are some of the questions mentors might think to ask their mentee:

 While all of these questions are valid, they're also surface-level.
-A better way to get to know your mentee is to ask open-ended questions that allow for more exploration.
+A better way for mentors to get to know their mentee is to ask open-ended questions that allow for more exploration.
 As so eloquently stated by Stacey Kane, Business Development Lead at EasyMerchant:

 “Understanding their career goals can help you fuel their motivation and their passion better that way.
 Getting to know them is an essential step in developing a genuine and trusting mentor-mentee relationship.”